cunicu/cunicu/docs/configuration.md

   # This will be the default if there is no WireGuard kernel module present.
   userspace: false

-  # Ignore WireGuard interface which do not match this regular expression
-  interface_filter: .*

-  # A list of WireGuard interfaces which should be configured
-  interfaces:
-  - wg-vpn

   # Port range for ListenPort setting of newly created WireGuard interfaces
-  # cunīcu will select the first available port in this range.
+  # cunicu will select the first available port in this range.
-  port:
+  listen_port_range:
     min: 52820
     max: 65535

+## Config file synchronization
-# Control socket settings
+#
-socket:
-  path: /var/run/cunicu.sock

-  # Start of cunīcu daemon will block until its unblocked via the control socket
-  # Mostly useful for testing automation
-  wait: false

-# Synchronize WireGuard interface configurations with wg(8) config-files.
+# Synchronize local WireGuard interface configuration with wg(8) config-files.
-config_sync:
+cfgsync:
   enabled: false

   # Directory where Wireguard configuration files are located.